 When people think of road trips, they often think of huge countries like the USA or Australia.
-Places like the Icelandic Ring Road and South Africa’s Garden Route are also popular for self-diving trips.
+Places like the Icelandic Ring Road, England road trips, and South Africa’s Garden Route are also popular for self-diving trips.
 There’s once awesome road trip in Germany too that you shouldn’t miss: the Romantic Road.

 Stretching for 220 miles, the Romantic Road leads travelers through stunning Bavaria.
 A land of fairytale-like castles, amazing scenery and medieval towns, there is so much to see and do on the route.
 Plan to spend at least a week (longer if possible) traveling between Wurzburg and Fussen and start your own romance with southern Germany.

 1. Begin Your Adventure in Wurzburg

 The Romantic Road starts in Wurzburg, a charming city with a long history.
 It was once home to the important Prince-Bishops.
 The area is also known for its excellent wineries.
 Visit the magnificent UNESCO-listed Wurzburg Residence, often said to be one of the grandest Baroque palaces in all of Europe.
 There are several historic churches to admire too, including the colorful Kappele, as well as the atmospheric castle of Festung Marienberg.

 2. Enjoy the Vibe in Bad Mergentheim

 Bad Mergentheim is a spa town with plenty of historic architecture.
 The charming market square is well worth a stroll.
 Journey back to the middle ages at the grand castle of Deutschordensschloss.
 See the striking artwork in Stuppach Church and Marienkirche.